AmedeoV/seraphix/README.md

 **🔥 Force-Pushed Commits** - Hunt for secrets in dangling commits created by `git push --force` operations.
 When developers force push, they often overwrite history containing mistakes like hard-coded credentials.
 Seraphix uses [GHArchive](https://www.gharchive.org/) data to identify these hidden commits.

-**🏢 Organization-Wide Scanning** - Scan entire GitHub organizations without requiring a database.
+**🏢 Organization-Wide Scanning** - Scan entire GitHub organizations or GitLab groups without requiring a database.
 Perfect for comprehensive security audits and continuous monitoring of all repositories within an organization.

-**📝 Repository & Commit Scanning** - Target specific repositories or individual commits for focused analysis.
+**📝 Repository & Commit Scanning** - Target specific repositories or individual commits on GitHub or GitLab for focused analysis.
 Ideal for investigating particular codebases or validating security fixes.

 ## 📊 Interactive Dashboard